launchscout/live_state/live_state_intro.md

 ---
 marp: true
 ---
-# Web app communication in Elixir
+# Web components and Phoenix

-Some ideas for your consideration
+A play in two acts

+---

+# WARNING: Un-fleshed out ideas ahead!
 ---
 # A brief history of web apps